RendezVue-dev/RendezVue/README.md

 Get data-driven insights into how well the user match with others based on shared interests, frequency of interaction, and proximity.

+### Database Implementation

+Not just one-on-one — join small groups of people who share your hobby for more social and inclusive meetups.

 ## Installation Instructions

 [instructions go here]